grperalta/rtpoisson/README.md

 Raviart-Thomas finite elements are utilized.
 The computational domain is the unit square (0, 1)^2.

+Performance with the usual H1-conforming FEM was compared based on an eigenfunction of the Dirichlet Laplacian.

 For more details, refer to the manuscript:
     G. Peralta, Error Estimates for Mixed and Hybrid FEM for Elliptic Optimal Control Problems with Penalizations, preprint.